Do you

 Moffett with EO WIlson 2

-I grew up to be an ecologist with a passion for science, exploration, writing, and photography ...one of a lucky few to receive a doctorate under the poet of conservation Edward O. Wilson, who was kind to speak about me on CSPAN.
+I grew up to become an ecologist with a passion for exploration, photography and writing ...one of a lucky few to receive a Ph.D. under the poet of conservation EO Wilson, who kindly spoke about me on CSPAN.
+In 2009 I returned the favor by presenting Ed with a sculpture of one of my images as an Explorers Club lifetime award.
+Read my tribute to Ed here.